mrballistic/voice-chat-demo/README.md

 ## 📝 How It Works

-- When you start a voice chat, your audio is streamed to the Azure backend for session management and OpenAI Realtime API for AI voice response.
+- When you start a voice chat, your audio is streamed in real time to the Azure backend for session management and then to the OpenAI GPT-4o Realtime API for both AI voice response and live user transcription.
-- At the same time, your audio is buffered and sent to OpenAI Whisper for transcription (via the local `/api/openai-transcribe` endpoint) as soon as you finish speaking.
-The transcript is shown as a user chat bubble.
+- The OpenAI GPT-4o Realtime API provides:
-- The AI's response (text or transcript) is shown as a robot chat bubble, with no duplicates.
+  - Real-time AI voice and text responses (played back and shown as robot chat bubbles)
+  - Real-time streaming user transcription (shown as a user chat bubble as you speak)
+- All finalized user speech is concatenated and sent to `/api/openai-extract-intake`, which uses GPT-4o to extract and merge intake fields (name, phone, insurance, etc.) cumulatively.
+The intake panel always shows the latest, most complete set of user-provided data.
 - All chat logic and UI is handled client-side in React.
 - The UI is stable, accessible, and mobile-friendly.